takahe-linux/pkgs/docs/roadmap.md

 - busybox man requires nroff
 - MANPATH is not set correctly for busybox?
 - toolchain/gcc runs strip on some files of the wrong arch
+- ncurses built for i586 does not properly install the terminfo database

 I should also run namcap on the remaining packages, and fix any warnings...